api-check/wordpress-woocommerce-plugin/README.md

 ## How to Use

-In your WordPress administration panel go to `Plugins > Installed Plugins` and look for `ApicApiCheck WooCommerce Address Validator` and activate it.
+In your WordPress administration panel go to `Plugins > Installed Plugins` and look for `ApiCheck WooCommerce Address Validator` and activate it.
 Then click on `ApiCheck` in the sidebar to configure the plugin.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.